Employee-Friendly Work Environments

 - Special leave during and after spouses' or partners' childbirth

 Employees whose spouse or partner gives birth can take five days leave in addition to annual paid leave.
+A split acquisition of the leave is available.

 - Childcare leave